 The COVID-19 pandemic has taught retailers many things, including how to adapt and continue to trade through the medium of online ordering and delivery.
 But what retailers want more than anything is to return to normal and welcome customers back into your business.

-The UK Government has announced that all non-essential shops that were forced to close during the pandemic will be able to reopen on the 15th of June.
+The UK Government has announced that all non-essential shops that were forced to close during the pandemic will be able to reopen during Step Two of the COVID reopening plan.
 But while this is certainly welcome news, it doesn’t necessarily mean that business owners can expect an immediate return to normality.

 Retailers across the country will have to adapt to a new “normal”, meaning the high street will look very different as a result of the social distancing measures put in place to keep staff and customers safe.